JoseLuisPB/infocountries/README.md

   - Ng2-charts: 2.4.3

 ## Application demo
-Click on the follow link to access to the aplication: https://infocountries-4ef6e.web.app/
+Click on the follow link to access to a demo of the aplication: https://infocountries-4ef6e.web.app/

 ## How to run the aplication using an IDE